preranahadadi/SQL-Interview-Questions/README.md

 This repository contains **SQL interview problems from LeetCode and DataLemur** organized by **core SQL patterns**.

-Organizing by patterns helps quickly recognize the correct approach during interviews.
+Organizing problems by patterns helps quickly recognize the correct approach during interviews.

 ---